 Project Description

 The purpose of sandbar modeling is to improve capabilities for predicting sandbar response to dam operations, including HFEs.
-In the FY2015-17 work plan, progress was made on identifying groupings of sandbar response and developing a simple physics-basedpredictive model based on site characteristics, streamflow, and sediment supply.
-We propose to continue development and validation of that model in conjunction with hydraulic and physical modeling during FY2018-20.
-We will use bathymetry and near-channel topography collected during previous channel mapping trips in Marble Canyon between 2009 and 2016, along with upland topography collected by the 2013 aerial overflight data, to produce two-dimensional (i.e., depth-averaged) flow models.
-These models will predict flow depth, velocity, and inundation extent (modeled or “virtual” shorelines) from low flows (i.e. < 8,000 ft3/s) to the historic flood of record (210,000 ft3/s).
-Combined with a recently-developed two-dimensional flow model for Glen Canyon, this work will enable near-continuous predictions of inundation extents and river channel hydraulics (e.g. Fig. 7) important to riparian vegetation diversity (Project C), aeolian transport of sand (Project D), aquatic ecology (Project F), and fish habitat variability (Projects G, H, and I) throughout Glen Canyon and Marble Canyon.
+In the FY2015-17 work plan, progress was made on identifying groupings (classes) of sandbar responses and developing a simple physics-based, numerical [or analytical?] model for predicting sandbar response to dam operations based on site characteristics, streamflow, and sediment supply.
+We propose to continue development and validation of that numerical [or analytical?] model in conjunction with hydraulic and physical modeling during FY2018-20.
+We will use bathymetry and near-channel topography collected during previous channel mapping trips in Marble Canyon between 2009 and 2016, along with upland topography collected by the 2013 aerial overflight data, to produce two-dimensional (i.e., depth-averaged) numerical [or analytical?] flow models.
+These models will predict flow depth, velocity, and inundation extent (modeled or “virtual” shorelines) from low flows (i.e., < 8,000 ft3/s) up to the historic flood of record (210,000 ft3/s).
+Combined with a recently-developed two-dimensional numerical [or analytical?] flow model for Glen Canyon, this work will enable near-continuous predictions of inundation extents and river channel hydraulics (e.g. Fig. 7) important to riparian vegetation diversity (Project C), aeolian transport of sand (Project D), aquatic ecology (Project F), and fish habitat variability (Projects G, H, and I) throughout Glen Canyon and Marble Canyon.